Option 2: Rapidly Writing Program Learning Outcomes

 Once you have program learning outcomes written for the initial module, you will need to write outcomes for other modules in your program.

-For undergraduate programs this includes Majors, Specializations, and Honours Specializations (but not Minors)
+For undergraduate programs this includes Honours Specializations, Specializations, Majors, and Minors.

-For graduate programs, this includes Master's and Doctoral degrees, potentially for multiple program names.
+For graduate programs, this includes Master's and Doctoral degrees.

-Program learning outcomes from all of your modules need to be aligned with Western Degree Outcomes.
+In undergraduate programs, program learning outcomes from all of the modules need to be aligned with Western Degree Outcomes.
 Watch our brief tutorial below on how to align the program learning outcomes with Western Degree Outcomes.
 Ensure that each Western Degree Outcome is covered by at least one outcome in all of your department's modules.

 Video: Aligning Program Learning Outcomes to Western Degree Outcomes [7 minutes]